e-mission/e-mission-phone/README.md

 $ cordova prepare
 ```

+**Note:** Sometimes, the `$ cordova prepare` command fails because of errors while cloning plugins (`Failed to restore plugin "..." from config.xml.`).
+A workaround is at https://github.com/e-mission/e-mission-docs/blob/master/docs/overview/high_level_faq.md#i-get-an-error-while-adding-plugins

+**Note #2:** After the update to the plugins to support api 26, for this repository **only** the first call `$ cordova prepare` fails with the error

+    Using cordova-fetch for cordova-android@^6.4.0
+    Error: Platform ios already added.
+The workaround is to re-run `$cordova prepare`.
+This not required in the https://github.com/e-mission/e-mission-base repo although the config.xml seems to be the same for both repositories.

+    $ cordova prepare
+    Discovered platform "android@^6.4.0" in config.xml or package.json.
+Adding it to the project
+    Using cordova-fetch for cordova-android@^6.4.0
+    Adding android project...
+    Creating Cordova project for the Android platform:
+        Path: platforms/android
+        Package: edu.berkeley.eecs.emission
+        Name: emission
+        Activity: MainActivity
+        Android target: android-26

 Installation is now complete.
 You can view the current state of the application in the emulator

     $ cordova emulate ios